Haunted Houses by Henry Wadsworth Longfellow

 Stanza 4:

 The visitor at my fireside cannot see the forms I see or hear the sounds I hear.
-He perceives only what is present, while I see all that has been, clearly and vividly.
+He perceives only what is present, while I see all that has been and is, clearly and vividly.
+(The visitor who is sitting beside the fire can see only the visitor like him but he cannot see the ghosts but I can see both types of visitors.)

 Stanza 5: